-A. There shall be a single, statewide waiting list, called the DD waiting list, for the DD Waivers.
-This waiting list shall be created and maintained by DBHDS.
+A. There shall be a current and accurate statewide waiting list, called the DD Waivers waiting list, for the DD Waivers.
+This waiting list shall be created and maintained by DBHDS, which shall update it no less than annually.

 If eligibility is determined, additional information will be obtained including: